777Hemant/Social-media-Webapp/README.md

 ## Project Structure

 Project Structure
+  # Social Media Web Application

+## Project Structure

-1. index.js
+1. `index.js`
-The main entry point of the application responsible for setting up the Express server and connecting to MongoDB.
+   - The main entry point of the application responsible for setting up the Express server and connecting to MongoDB.

-2. models/
+2. `models/`
-This directory holds Mongoose models for User and Tweet, facilitating interaction with the MongoDB database.
+   - This directory holds Mongoose models for User and Tweet, facilitating interaction with the MongoDB database.

-3. controllers/
+3. `controllers/`
-The controllers directory contains modules that implement the business logic for user authentication, user management, and tweet-related actions.
+   - The controllers directory contains modules that implement the business logic for user authentication, user management, and tweet-related actions.

-4. routes/
+4. `routes/`
-API routes for authentication, user actions, and tweet actions are defined in this directory.
+   - API routes for authentication, user actions, and tweet actions are defined in this directory.

-5. verifyToken.js
+5. `verifyToken.js`
-Middleware responsible for verifying JWT tokens, enhancing the application's security.
+   - Middleware responsible for verifying JWT tokens, enhancing the application's security.

-6. error.js
+6. `error.js`
-A utility module providing error-handling functionalities, improving the application's robustness.
+   - A utility module providing error-handling functionalities, improving the application's robustness.

 ## Features